The child has a pain in the back of his head. Common causes of headaches in children, preventive measures. Main causes of headaches

 • migraine;

-• malignant and benign neoplasms of the brain;
+• malignant and benign brain tumors;

-• violation of the level of intracranial pressure (most often - hydrocephalus);
+• violation of the level of intracranial pressure (most often hydrocephalus);

 • epilepsy;

-• craniocerebral injuries of varying severity;
+• traumatic brain injuries of varying severity;

 • ENT pathologies (sinusitis, frontal sinusitis, otitis media, etc.);